 get startup data from another already running Freedmotic instance

 Workaround for now is sharing the data folder on Dropbox and make both instances to read from the same folder to start.
 No problem if you run both instances from the same PC because they already share a common data folder.

-NOTE: The restapi3 port is still static (9111) so the second Freedomotic instance will not be able to start this plugin.
-If you run 2 instances from the same system the problem is automatically solved (the second one cannot start because the port is already in use).
-If Freedomotic is installed on 2 Raspberry, then restapi plugin should be removed from the other instance before startup.
+The restapi3 port is still static (9111) so the second Freedomotic instance will not be able to start this plugin.
+If you run two instances from the same system the problem is automatically solved (the second one cannot start because the port is already in use).
+If Freedomotic is installed on two RaspberryPis, then restapi plugin should be removed from the other instance before startup.